Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Methods

 In the framework of GQML one designs symmetry-respecting QNNs by using group-equivariant generators.
 This implies that the corresponding DLA is constrained and necessarily takes the form

 where $\mf{g}_\lm\subseteq \mf{u}(d_\lm)$.
-For this scenario, we provide a notion of controllability restricted to each of the invariant subspaces: We say that a QNN is \textit{subspace-controllable} in the isotypic component $\lm$ if $\mf{g}_\lm$ is $\mf{su}(d_\lm)$ or $\mf{u}(d_\lm)$.
+For this scenario, we provide a notion of controllability restricted to each of the invariant subspaces: We say that a QNN is subspace-controllable in the isotypic component $\lm$ if $\mf{g}_\lm$ is $\mf{su}(d_\lm)$ or $\mf{u}(d_\lm)$.
 This means that the QNN can map between any pair of states in every $\HC_\lm^\nu$.
-Notably, the following result follows from Theorems 1 and and 2 in Ref.~\cite{albertini2018controllability}. \begin{lemma}[Subspace controllability] The set of $S_n$-equivariant generators in Eq.~\eqref{eq:generators-main} is subspace-controllable in every $\lm$. \end{lemma} As shown below, this result will be crucial for the proof of Theorem~\ref{thm:main1}.
+Notably, the following result follows from Refs.~\cite{albertini2018controllability,kazi2023universality}. \begin{lemma}[Subspace controllability] The set of $S_n$-equivariant generators in Eq.~\eqref{eq:generators-main} is subspace-controllable in every $\lm$. \end{lemma} As shown below, this result will be crucial for the proof of Theorem~\ref{thm:main1}.